Ice maker troubleshooting: how to fix an ice maker

 What are some common ice maker problems and solutions?

 Refrigerator ice maker problems can often be tied back to a handful of main components, including water valves and lines, the water filter, the ice maker control arm, compartment temperatures, the ice bin and more.
-Select a topic below to learn more about refrigerator ice maker troubleshooting.
+Select a topic below to learn more about refrigerator ice maker troubleshooting, and check out our guide on how a fridge ice maker works.

 Ice maker is not working or not making enough ice